Precision Mensuration

 (Japan).

-An excellent digital caliper that is very accurate throughout its entire measurement
+An excellent digital caliper that is

 range.

-Always maintains zero, large LC display, greater than 3 years battery life.
+than 3 years battery life.
 No irritating auto-off.

 caliper manual.